 Q+A: St. John's International School, Waterloo, Belgium

-St. John's International School in Waterloo, Belgium, answers our questions and takes us on a guided tour...
+St. John's International School in Waterloo, Belgium, which provides an English-language education based on Christian values, answers our questions and takes us on a guided tour...

 What happens when parents visit the school?

 When prospective parents visit the school, they start with a meeting with our admissions team in order for us to get to know the children’s preferences, personalities and needs.
 We then move to a tour of the school, where parents can go into classrooms to speak to teachers and students, and to observe how the classes are taught.
 Normally they will also meet the section principal, so they can ask any questions they might have.
 A normal visit takes about two hours, and families are welcome to come back for a second visit or have their child(ren) spend half a day at school to see how they like it.

 We encourage parental engagement, and there are many opportunities for moms and dads to get involved, whether in the library, in the arts or sports programs or elsewhere.

 St. John’s was founded in September 1964.
 Between 1971 and 1973 the facilities were extended to include a High School, and in 1979 the school introduced the International Baccalaureate (IB) as one of the early adopters of this curriculum.
 In 1986 the school restructured itself by creating a separate Middle School, along with the Elementary and High Schools, an educational structure which has remained with us until today.

 What accreditations do you have?

 We are accredited by the Council for International Schools (CIS), Middle States Association (MSA) and the International Baccalaureate Organization (for our PYP and IB Programs).

 Why should I send my child to your school?